gerardbm/sigma-theme/README.md

 ### Tips

-- `nextprev: cat` will link to the next/prev posts within the same category.
+- `nav_by: cat` and `navbar: true` or `posts_np: true` will link to the next/prev posts within the same category.
 It will use the last category assigned, because it's the subcategory.
 For example: `categories: [vehicles, cars]` will only navigate between `cars`.
 Therefore, it's a good idea to have the same level of categories in a project.
-- `nextprev: tag` will link to the next/prev posts within the same tag.
+- `nav_by: tag` and `navbar: true` or `posts_np: true` will link to the next/prev posts within the same tag.
 Use only one keyword to agroup posts for next/prev navigation.

 ### General front matter for posts